aws-amplify/amplify-flutter/packages/amplify_authenticator/README.md

 The Amplify Flutter Authenticator simplifies the process of authenticating users by providing a fully-customizable flow which just works.
 Simply wrap your app's authenticated route in an Authenticator component and the process of authenticating users and managing login sessions is handled for you.

+## Developer Preview

+This package is part of the the developer preview for the Amplify Auth category on mobile, web and desktop.
+It is not intended for production usage.

 ## Example

 See the [example](https://github.com/aws-amplify/amplify-flutter/tree/release-candidate/packages/amplify_authenticator/example) which showcases many of the customizations available.